mltony/nvda-sentence-nav/README.md

 # nvda-sentence-nav
 SentenceNav is an NVDA add-on that allows you to read text by sentences, as opposed to by paragraphs or words.

-Please note that "Jump to text paragraph" feature has been move to [TextNav](http://github.com/mltony/nvda-text-nav/) add-on that needs to be installed separately.
+Please note that "Jump to next  paragraph with text" feature has been move to [TextNav](http://github.com/mltony/nvda-text-nav/) add-on that needs to be installed separately.
 ## Download
 Current stable release: [SentenceNav v1.1](https://github.com/mltony/nvda-sentence-nav/releases/download/v1.1/SentenceNav-1.1.nvda-addon).